mgsnova/feature/README.md

 With this approach Feature is highly configurable and not bound to a specific kind of configuration.

-**NOTE:** Ruby 1.9 is supported explicitly only until version 1.2.0.
-Later version may require 2+.
+**NOTE:** The current gem version works with Ruby 2+ and supports Ruby on Rails 4+.

-**NOTE:** Ruby 1.8 is only supported until version 0.7.0.
-Later Versions require Ruby 1.9+.
+**NOTE:** Ruby 1.9 is supported until version 1.2.0, Ruby 1.8 is supported until version 0.7.0.

-**NOTE:** Using feature with ActiveRecord and Rails 3 MAY work.
-Version 1.1.0 supports Rails 3.
+**NOTE:** ActiveRecord / Rails 3 is supported until version 1.1.0.

 ## Installation